bashbunni/learn-haskell/haskell.md

 != is actually /= in Haskell
 || -> or, && -> and, if condition then a else b

-## Piq Tips
-`ghci > leapYear _` -> get information about what parameters are expected `ghci > :t leapYear` -> get type information about a function
-- we like to declare types first, then implement, for readibility, maintainability
-- if you don't know the implementation, you can define the types then just leave the implementation as `undefined` and the compiler will be happy to ignore it. so like `leapYear x = undefined`

 ## Types
 polymorphic functions - functions with type variables (similar to generics in other languages) e.g.